thewertzgroup/CDH-PartitionLayout/README.md

 The *data* partitions *SHOULD NOT* be configured as RAID, and *SHOULD NOT* use LVM.
 They should be configured as JBOD.
 The cluster processes will handle the allocation of blocks, and replication will handle failure and data loss from a failed drive and/or node.

-For JBOD partitions, be sure to mount with the no atime option:
+For JBOD partitions, be sure to mount with the noatime option:

 ```
 /dev/sdb1 /data1    ext4    defaults,noatime       0